oalekseev/SchemaRepo/README.md

 # SchemaRepo
-Telegram Bot written on Java.
+Telegram Bot written in Java.

 This is a bot guide to service manuals and equipment diagrams.